SUKRUCIRIS/cudaproject/README.md

+I used CUDA toolkit v12.6 and Nvidia video codec sdk v12.2.
+Video sdk is in the third_party folder, it isn't included in the cuda toolkit v12.6.

-Windows:
+# Windows:

-(instal cmake and vs community 2022. add msbuild to path.)
+Instal Cmake and VS Community 2022.
+Add MSBuild to path.

 ```
 mkdir build
 cd build